number5alive/funsizehikes/blog/_posts/2016-05-17-big-bear-to-wrightwood.markdown

 ![big-bear-to-wrightwood](http://eloiserobbins.files.wordpress.com/2016/05/wp-1463496378929.jpg)
 It's so hard to get up in the morning.
 We've been warned by friends ahead that the next section is hot.
 We debate- stay and night hike out, or leave now and siesta?
 Only a few of us have stronger opinions and I get my way.
 We beat the heat to the next river crossing, where we find more friends and a trail angel with nail polish.
 ![big-bear-to-wrightwood](http://eloiserobbins.files.wordpress.com/2016/05/wp-1463496531239.jpg)
 She suggests black polish with glitter on the top.
 I've never painted my nails before, but I do it.
-I send Jerami a picture and he asks what is wrong with my feet.
+What is wrong with my feet?
 Everything- they are swollen, I have blisters and deep foot pain in both balls and heels, but I finally am accepting my gross hiker feet.
 ![big-bear-to-wrightwood](http://eloiserobbins.files.wordpress.com/2016/05/wp-1463496723969.jpg)
 We head out as the day cools and are met by Coppertone, a famous trail angel.
 He gives us bananas and root beer floats and sends us on our way.
 We hike through the sunset.
 ![big-bear-to-wrightwood](http://eloiserobbins.files.wordpress.com/2016/05/wp-1463496980194.jpg)